Belgium

 Mons

 Original 18-holes (Bruyere & Quesnoy nines) laid out by Tom Simpson with help from Charles Warren (the professional and greenkeeper at Knocke GC).
-Les Etangs nine added by Fred & Martin Hawtree (1990).
+Les Etangs-nine added by father/son team of Fred W. & Martin Hawtree (1990).

 Visitors welcome